HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 1. To get thinking about cognitive psychology, try the activities in the student worksheet on memory.
 Make your own copy and complete with a partner.

-1. Continue Unit 2 Lesson 2: Learning and Memory [Cognitive psychology]
+1. Continue Unit 3 Lesson 2: Learning and Memory [Cognitive psychology] - focus on MOTIVATION

 -